 - A client hires you for this job and pays you $500.

 - You hire a freelancer to perform this job for $300, so you can keep a margin of profit.

 - Once the job is done by the freelancer, you just need to review it and inform your client the job is done.

 That is drop servicing.
 You hired someone to do the job for you while you’re in charge of selling the service to a client.

 What do you need to start drop servicing?

-After you decide if drop servicing is your career path or future, there are still some more things that you need to know, consider and have, to get started with drop servicing.
+After you decide if drop servicing is your career path or future, there are still some more things that you need to consider;

 How to start drop servicing

 In order to start a profitable drop servicing business, you will need:

 - Do thorough market research for drop servicing business niche/ideas.